 Explore expert-approved content on Google Play

 To assist you in finding the perfect information for your child, Google collaborated with academic experts, educators, and child development specialists.
 Browse the Kids section of the Google Play Store to find educational and enjoyable family-friendly applications and games that have been reviewed by experts.

 You can check content ratings to determine whether an app is age-appropriate and see why experts give an app a good rating on the app information page.
-Additionally, you may check if an app has adverts, permits in-app purchases, or asks for device permissions.
+Additionally, you may check if an app has ads, permits in-app purchases or asks for device permissions.